When Are You Eligible For Special Monthly Compensation?

 Special Monthly Compensation is payable above basic compensation rates.
 The basic levels of SMC provide entitlement to SMC for loss or loss of use, which is paid in addition to basic compensation rates.
 Housebound status and SMC based on need for regular aid and attendance may also be awarded in cases that merit such compensation.

 For questions about your eligibility for Special Monthly Compensation or any other VA benefits, call an experienced VA attorney who can guide you through the process.
-For any question involving VA claims or Social Security claims contact the experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
+For any question involving VA claims or Social Security claims contact the experienced disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
 Gardberg & Kemmerly serves veterans across the Gulf Coast, including, Alabama, Florida, Louisiana, and Mississippi.